NFL Cancels Hall of Fame Game, Delays Inductions Until 2021

-The NFL has canceled the Hall of Fame game that traditionally opens the preseason and is delaying the 2020 induction ceremonies for a year because of the coronavirus pandemic.
+The NFL on Thursday canceled the Hall of Fame game that traditionally opens the preseason and is delaying the 2020 induction ceremonies for a year because of the coronavirus pandemic.

 The Aug.
 6 exhibition game in Canton, Ohio, between the Dallas Cowboys and Pittsburgh Steelers is the first on-field event the league has canceled during the pandemic.
 It will be played on Aug.
 5, 2021, with the same teams.

-Enshrinements for 10 men scheduled for Aug.
-8 now will occur on Aug.
-7, 2021, with the special centennial class that was set to be inducted in mid-September now entering the Pro Football Hall of Fame the next day.
+Enshrinements for 20 men scheduled for this year now will occur on Aug.
+7, 2021, with the 2021 inductees going into the Pro Football Hall of Fame the next day.

 Sports